This rare condition has among its signs a mixture of disorders such as scleroderma, polymyositis, and lupus, mainly.

 What are your symptoms?

-- Sensation of constant discomfort, along with a fever and very mild fatigue.
+- The sensation of constant discomfort and fever and very mild fatigue.

 - Swelling in the tips of the fingers.